keithcallenberg/text-summarization/README.md

 * Seldon-based REST API endpoint with the following signature: POST /predict

-* Kubernetes deployment using YAML with an autoscaling policy is also provided.
+* Kubernetes deployment using YAML with an autoscaling policy is also provided, but hasn't yet been tested.